Selecting DC-link capacitors in power converters

 To summarise, the choice of capacitor type is very dependent on the application, and electrolytics are still a very good option when cost is sensitive and the environment is not harsh.
 When temperatures and ripple currents are high, opting for an electrolytic instead of film can be a false economy when considering the costs of a shorter life leading to expensive replacement and down time.
 TDK EPCOS has a wide choice of both capacitor types suited for harsh conditions and in various mounting formats.

 Avnet Abacus has developed a new interactive tool help you navigate TDK’s range of products for inverters and drives.
 Use the tool to explore the individual stages of a drive circuit and identify the most suitable products for your design.
 Click here to go straight to the DC-Link section, where you can access datasheets and technical information for the products mentioned in this blog and more.
-Alternatively, if you have any questions about input filter circuits, or you would like to discuss your inverter design in more detail, get in touch with our product specialists.
+Alternatively, if you have any questions about DC-link circuits, or you would like to discuss your inverter design in more detail, get in touch with our product specialists.

 Adam joined Avnet Abacus in 2006 as a Sales Consultant, moving into Product Management 18 months later.
 As European Senior Product Manager, Adam is responsible for key supplier relationships and marketing strategy for Avnet Abacus’ passive business unit.